rdsouza10/arduino-sainsmart/README.md

 ## control robot

-You can control the robot using the *screen* serial terminal:
+You can control the robot using the *screen* serial terminal (make sure *ttyUSB0* is the correct port):

 ```
 screen /dev/ttyUSB0 115200